home > our support > pre-incorporation funds

 Once you have read through the guidance, please contact your Technology Transfer / Research Commercialisation team to discuss your application and get a copy of the application form.

 Once a call has closed the applications will be checked for compliance and distributed to a review panel, comprising external experts with knowledge of innovation and technology transfer and representatives from partner universities, to score in accordance with the guidance.
-A meeting of the review panel will then be held for moderation of the scoring and this will be followed by a funding decision panel at which those projects that will receive funding will be confirmed.

 A decision letter will be issued by the project team.
 This will be sent to you, your technology transfer contact, and your university Northern Accelerator lead.
 In the event that an award is being made the letter will also be copied to relevant contacts in your research office and department.